roschmsi/vl-alignment-thesis/readme.md

   - Ensure that the vision and text models match the embedding data used to train the alignment layers.
 - Prepare datasets
   - Download [MMVP_VLM](https://huggingface.co/datasets/MMVP/MMVP_VLM/tree/main) and save it to `evaluation/MMVP_VLM`
-  - ImageNet and Winoground will be automatically downloadad and processed
+  - ImageNet and Winoground will be automatically downloadad and processed.
 - Specify the task from `imagenetv1 winoground MMVP` in `sail_eval.sh`, then evaluate by running:

 ```bash